 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its cash and cash equivalents of \$928,254.
-Cash and cash equivalents are held with a bank in Canada.
+The Company's primary exposure to credit risk is on its cash of \$610,544.
+Cash is held with a bank in Canada.
 As all of the Company's cash and cash equivalents is held by the same Canadian bank there is a concentration of credit risk.
 This risk is managed by using a major bank that is a high credit quality financial institution as determined by rating agencies.
+As at December 31, 2015, the risk is considered minimal.